jakobhaervig/openfoam-dockerfiles/README.md

 # OpenFOAM Dockerfiles

 This repository contains OpenFOAM Dockerfiles.
 Both openfoam.com and openfoam.org releases are included.
-Both are based on a Ubuntu Focal (20.04 LTS) image.
+Both are based on a recent Ubuntu image.

 ### What is Docker and why?